serverless-components/tencent-examples/eggjs-starter/README_EN.md

-# Quickly create and deploy egg-starter application
+# Quickly create and deploy eggjs-starter application

 [中文](./README.md) | **English**

 ## Introduction

-Easily deploy egg-starter applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
+Easily deploy eggjs-starter applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
 Your application will auto-scale, never charge you for idle time, and require little-to-zero administration.

 ## Quick Start